 The reason is pretty simple.
 The initial name simply did not resonate with the mainstream audience that the company tried to appeal to.
 It is worth noting that they weren’t wrong - after the announcement of the name change, their transactions increased vastly.

 This is also the reason why you might often encounter the Nano coin referred to as the “XRB coin”.
 It is a tag left since the days of RaiBlocks, and both Nano and XRB are correct when referring to the coin itself.

-Ever since the inception of what would end up to become the Nano coin, it had one solemn purpose in mind - to make peer-to-peer cryptocurrency transactions more scalable.
+Ever since the inception of what would end up becoming the Nano coin, it had one solemn purpose in mind - to make peer-to-peer cryptocurrency transactions more scalable.
 It is probably no secret that not only Bitcoin (although this coin especially), but a lot of other older blockchain version-based cryptocurrencies identify scalability as the biggest problem of all.
 This results in huge transaction fees, super slow trading speeds and so on.

 Many different altcoins have tried creating their versions of blockchain that would help improve the scalability in question, and the Nano cryptocurrency is one of them.
 Now, the natural question that might arise for you might be - what’s so special about the Nano coin, then?
 My answer to that would be one simple thing - block-lattice.